euroargodev/argopy/docs/data_manipulation.rst

 Pressure levels: Interpolation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once your dataset is a collection of vertical **profiles**, you can interpolate variables on standard pressure levels using :meth:`Dataset.argo.interp_std_levels` with your levels as input :meth:`Dataset.argo.interp_std_levels`:
+Once your dataset is a collection of vertical **profiles**, you can interpolate variables on standard pressure levels using :meth:`Dataset.argo.interp_std_levels` with your levels as input:

 .. ipython:: python
     :okwarning: